FaisalRahman9393/RecipeApp/RecipesApp/readme.md

 - Url components and request decrators can be inject through a config, this would allow for reuse and better testing

+- No failure states atm: No network screen?
+Server error?

 TODO:

 /- show a list of recipes